 (See also Overview of Acute Coronary Syndromes.)

-In the US, about 1.5 million myocardial infarctions occur annually.
-MI results in death for 400,000 to 500,000 people, with about half dying before they reach the hospital (see Cardiac Arrest).
+In the US, about 1.0 million myocardial infarctions occur annually.
+Myocardial infarction (MI) results in death for 300,000 to 400,000 people (see also Cardiac Arrest).

-Acute myocardial infarction (MI), along with unstable angina, is considered an acute coronary syndrome.
+Acute MI, along with unstable angina, is considered an acute coronary syndrome.
 Acute MI includes both non ST segment elevation myocardial infarction (NSTEMI) and ST segment elevation myocardial infarction (STEMI).
 Distinction between NSTEMI and STEMI is vital as treatment strategies are different for these two entities.